-3. INCAPACITATION:
+4. INCAPACITATION:

 - a.
 If a dispute arises about an incapacitation of the President, then the following action shall take place: - i.
 The Senate and Judicial Board shall convene as separate bodies and vote to determine if the President is incapacitated. - ii.
-If a two-thirds majority of the Senate, and then a simple majority of the Judicial Board vote in agreement that the President is incapacitated and unable to carry out the President's duties, then the successor will immediately assume the powers and duties of the President. - iii.
+If a two-thirds majority of the Senate, and then a simple majority of the Judicial Board vote in agreement that the President is incapacitated and unable to carry out the President's duties, then the successor will immediately assume the powers and duties of the President.

+- iii.
 If the President is incapacitated, then the line of succession shall be followed. - b.
 If a dispute arises about incapacitation of the Vice President, then the procedures stated for the incapacitation of the President shall be followed and applied to the Vice President.

-4. THE ASWOU BUDGET:
+5. THE ASWOU BUDGET:

 - a.
 The ASWOU Budget and accompanying enhancement requests must be presented to and approved by the Senate prior to their submission to the IFC.
 This presentation should occur enough in advance of the IFC timeline so that the Senate may thoroughly deliberate and make adjustments.
-The ASWOU Budget may not be submitted to the IFC without Senate approval. - b.
-Should ASWOU receive less funding than requested from the IFC, excluding enhancement requests, then the Director of Business and Finance shall prepare a recommended budget for the Senate's consideration and approval no less than five weeks prior to the Senate's scheduled adjournment sine die for the summer. - c.
+The ASWOU Budget may not be submitted to the IFC without Senate approval. - i.
+Should the Senate not approve the ASWOU Budget, they must provide the President with their rationale in writing within three business days.
+The President may repetition the Senate for approval of the ASWOU Budget if they believe they have sufficiently adjusted the ASWOU Budget to comply with the Senate's rationale. - ii.
+To repetition to the Senate, the President is to send a revised budget highlighting the changes they made to the Senate at least one day prior to the meeting in which they will repetition the Senate for approval. - b.
+At times when the Senate has more than 10 Senators, the Senate President shall form a Committee on Rules consisting of three members tasked with reviewing and making recommendations, as needed to legislation after the Budget's first reading in the Senate. - c.
+Should ASWOU receive less funding than requested from the IFC, excluding enhancement requests, then the Director of Business and Finance shall prepare a recommended budget for the Senate's consideration and approval no less than five weeks prior to the Senate's scheduled adjournment sine die for the summer. - d.
 Should the President wish to adjust the ASWOU Budget during the academic year for which it has already been approved, they may do so by no greater than \$500 and potentially subject to the review and consent of the Senate.
-Should the desired

-- adjustment exceed \$500, the President must request and receive the consent of the Senate.
+Should the desired adjustment exceed \$500, the President must request and receive the consent of the Senate.
 Should the Senate reject the President's request, they must provide the President with their rationale in writing within three business days.
-The President may repetition the Senate for the adjustment if they believe they have sufficiently adjusted their request to comply with the Senate's rationale. - d.
+The President may repetition the Senate for the adjustment if they believe they have sufficiently adjusted their request to comply with the Senate's rationale. - i.
+Should the Senate reject the President's request, they must provide the President with their rationale in writing within three business days.
+The President may repetition the Senate for the adjustment if they believe they have sufficiently adjusted their request to comply with the Senate's rationale e.
 The Executive Branch shall present the current year's approved budget to the Senate within the first five weeks of the Senate meeting in fall term.
 The purpose of the presentation, while requiring no approval, is to represent to the Senate that student fees are being and will be used responsibly and beneficiently.

-5. LINE OF SUCCESSION:
+6. LINE OF SUCCESSION: